Wabbakienph/CS2_gh/Fly Away Home game/README.md

 ### How the world works:
 Read and process a text file with the following format: the first line indicates the dimensions of the world (row x column), and the rest of the text lays out how the world is gonna look.
 Maybe there's no rectangular/square land with a pond but just pretend there was right now.
-A square/rectangle land suspended mid-air.
+Let's say A square/rectangle land suspended mid-air.
 The game characters are represented with 1 single uncapitalized letter: **s** for *start*, Mosca's starting position; **h** for *home* where Mosca needs to get; **f** for *frog*, which will likely come in multiple; **a** for *another predator*, in this case spiders, as if Mosca's livelihood is not already under imminent threat; finally, **.** for a blank square.
 <br>**Example: a file like this**
 <br>10 10
 <br>...f..a..f